 $25 per vendor

 MarketMan is a comprehensive restaurant inventory tool designed by former restaurant workers.
-This app stores vendor information and recipes, tracks ingredient-level inventory in real time, logs production batches of prepped food, receives invoices, and can even send orders and payment to vendors.
+This app stores vendor information and recipes, tracks ingredient-level inventory in real time, logs production batches of prepped food, receives invoices, and even sends orders and payments to vendors.
 It also tracks allergens and supports shelf-to-sheet physical inventory counts—and does it all via smartphone apps for both iOS and Android devices.

-All plans support POS integration and one-on-one training with a dedicated MarketMan account manager.
-The software is cloud-based so that you can operate it on internet-enabled devices, from desktop computers to smartphones.
+All plans support POS integration and one-on-one training with a dedicated MarketMan success manager, onboarding specialist, and training specialist.
+The software is cloud-based so you can operate it on internet-enabled devices, from desktop computers to smartphones.
 However, you can only unlock API access for custom integrations with a Professional or Ultimate subscription.

-MarketMan includes customizable user permissions, so you can ensure that staff and managers only have access to the information they need.
+MarketMan includes customizable user permissions, so you can ensure that staff and managers only have access to the necessary information.
 For example, you can give managers access to detailed reports and the ability to export accounting data, while bartenders and line cooks can receive orders and enter inventory counts.

 MarketMan Customizable Access Levels

 Control who can